-Throughout the history of the Forest History Society (FHS), four very talented men have led the Society with vision, enthusiasm, and dedication.
-Responsible for selecting highly trained staff, liaising with our Board of Directors, and overseeing FHS programs in research, publication, education, and special projects, these presidents have collectively ensured the Society's continuing legacy as a leader in the field of forest, conservation, and environmental history.
+Throughout the history of the Forest History Society, five very talented people have led the Society with vision, enthusiasm, and dedication.
+Below are brief professional biographies of each.
+Responsible for selecting highly trained staff, liaising with our Board of Directors, and overseeing FHS programs in research, publication, education, and special projects, these presidents have collectively ensured the Society's continuing impact as a leader in the field of forest, conservation, and environmental history.

 Rodney C. Loehr

 Throughout his long career as a historian, Loehr maintained memberships in such professional societies as the American Historical Association and the Agricultural Historical Society.
-His research specialty areas have included World War II military history, agricultural history, economic history, and forest history.1
+His research specialty areas included World War II military history, agricultural history, economic history, and forest history.1

 Loehr received from the University of Minnesota a bachelor's degree in 1930, a master's degree in 1931, and a PhD degree in history in 1938.
 At Minnesota he worked his way up from instructor in 1938 to full professor when he retired in 1975.

 1 "Founding Director Interviewed: Rodney C. Loehr Remembers FHS Beginnings," The Cruiser 13:4 (Winter 1990): 1; Harold K. Steen, "The Forest History Society and Its History" (unpublished manuscript, Forest History Society Archives, 1996); Directory of American Scholars, seventh edition, Volume 1: History (New York: R. R. Bowker, 1978), 417.

 2 Henry Clepper, "[Biographical Sketch of] Maunder, Elwood Rondeau (1917- )," Leaders of American Conservation, edited by Henry Clepper (New York: Ronald Press Company, 1971), 224; Steen, "The Forest History Society and Its History."